luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 _NB.This sort of disaster is what happens when you a) can't face reality and can't prioritise among conflicting goals and b) face an enemy who does both._

 Over May-June Napoleon focused more on Austria than on Bismarck.
 His advisers were 'nearly unanimous' (OP) that Austria would win.
-Showalter writes (p153) that it was 'the almost universal conviction of French military experts that Prussia and Austria were an even match' [emphasis added] therefore France would have a great opportunity to step in and grab what it wanted.
+Showalter writes (p153) that it was 'the almost universal conviction of French military experts that Prussia and Austria were an _even match_' [emphasis added] therefore France would have a great opportunity to step in and grab what it wanted.
 Barry writes that Napoleon's military attaché in Berlin was one of the few who advised that Prussia would win.
 EF also says Napoleon thought Austria would win.
 (Wawro dates this Austrian offer to 9th, and with much understatement describes this move as indicating 'a lack of brilliance in Austrian diplomacy' p43.)

-Pottinger: the general view in 'almost all circles in France' in spring and early summer was Austria would win, and both Bismarck and Metternich thought Napoleon believed this.
+Pottinger: the general view in 'almost all circles in France' in spring and early summer was Austria would win, and _both Bismarck and Metternich thought Napoleon believed this_.
 In May General Desvaux gave Napoleon glowing accounts after touring the Austrian army.
 Eugénie and Drouyn agreed.
 There were two groups, a) around the Minister of War (Marshal Randon, a veteran of Napoleon's invasion of Russia!) who thought Austria would win, and b) around some younger figures, such as the able Bourbaki (who had observed Prussian exercises), who thought Prussia would win.
 When the Prussian military attaché left Paris on the outbreak of war, both Randon and Bourbaki made their views clear to him and the latter said that France might pay highly for her error.
 The French attaché in Berlin had reported on Prussia's intense training and preparation since December, and he estimated Prussia could mobilise in just 25 days.
 He also said that Prussian troops did not appear enthusiastic and the public were unhappy about the war.
 In contrast the French attaché in Vienna [clearly useless and distracted by his wife's health] reported great Austrian morale, many volunteers and great support in Vienna.
 It was also thought in Paris that Austria being a bigger country could muster further reserves, so even if Prussia won some early victories Austria would wear her down.
 The idea of a single knockout blow does not seem to have been seriously considered (p103).

 Showalter, very confusingly, suggests (p154) that 'Despite operating under the gun, Mensdorff managed to make the cession of Venetia contingent upon Austrian victory over Prussia' — as if this was a diplomatic success!?
 He seems to misunderstand completely the point that Austria's diplomacy rendered the war pointless.